Dennis Rodman Showed Up Late to the Grand Opening of the Alamodome Because He Was Busy Bleaching His Hair

 Thanks to the sheer pop-cultural dominance of Michael Jordan, it’s easy to associate Dennis Rodman with the Chicago Bulls.
 Before ever reaching the Windy City, though, the forward had already suited up for two other NBA teams.

 While Rodman didn’t seem like a star athlete growing up, he eventually returned to the hardwood after a sudden growth spurt.
-He spent a single semester in junior college before heading to Southeastern Oklahoma State; there, he started to dominate the competition.
+He spent a single semester in junior college before heading to Southeastern Oklahoma State.
+There, he started to dominate the competition.
 NBA teams took notice.

-Showing up late to a Spurs commitment due to a hair appointment
+Rodman showed up late to a Spurs commitment due to a hair appointment

 As detailed in his book, Bad As I Wanna Be, Rodman decided to bleach his hair a platinum blonde.
 There was one problem, though.